Story by Wendy Winterse

 A visitor entering the apartment walks down a short hallway.
 On the immediate left is a sun burst of a guest bedroom, decorated in lemon yellow, white and black.
 The bed is a snowdrift of pure white, topped with a black-and-white hound’s-tooth patterned roll pillow.
 The wallpaper behind it depicts a chic Manhattan party scene.
-A brushed steel chair across from the foot of the bed has a human form.
+A brushed steel chair across from the foot of the bed has a human form which is one of the most modern bed styling tips trending now.
 The chair’s arms are, literally, arms.
 On one wall is a collection of classic New Yorker magazine cartoons which was remodeled a few months ago by a local company just like this Moveable Partition Maintenance.
 In one, a group of Indians is negotiating the sale of Manhattan to a cluster of Pilgrims for $24.
 Further on, the hallway opens up, to the right, on a dining room, and a kitchen on the left.

 In the dining room area, the couple planned to remove an all-white wooden cabinet.
 They rethought their decision and painted the cabinet a matte black and added a corner unit which was also painted by the local Intumescent Painting Contractors.